Government shutdown is better than budget nonsense

 But that’s nonsense.
 The governor did his job.
 If the Legislature doesn’t like his budget, that is certainly their prerogative, though you and I both know that if this budget had been proposed by a future Gov. Susan Collins, it would have passed through almost unanimously and have been hailed as a great work in centrist moderation.

 If they are going to ignore LePage’s budget at the outset, fine, but plans and deadlines need to be established that get this document done far sooner.
 Yes, I realize the budget is the most important thing state government does, and I realize it isn’t easy.
-But it also shouldn’t take six months and bring us to the edge of a government shut down.
+But it also shouldn’t take six months and bring us to the edge of a government shutdown.

-None the less, this is where we are, and as a conservative, it is already clear that the result is going to be repellant to any kind of notion of fiscal restraint.
+Nonetheless, this is where we are, and as a conservative, it is already clear that the result is going to be repellant to any kind of notion of fiscal restraint.

 Senate President Mike Thibodeau is headlining the Republican side of the negotiating table, and he will not be joined by his colleague in the House, Minority Leader Ken Fredette.